-- 8th Meeting: Our next project meeting will be co-located with the Workshop on Argument Strength, to take place in Bochum, Germany (1st-2nd of December).
+- 8th Meeting: Meeting co-located with the Workshop on Argument Strength, in Bochum, Germany (1st-2nd of December).

 - AMANDE paper wins best paper prize at AAMAS-2016!, see here